 Note:

-For all vessels anchoring inside the federal breakwater in either the Port of Los Angeles or Long Beach, an additional CHECK OUT call must be made to "San Pedro Traffic".
+• For all vessels anchoring inside the federal breakwater in the Port of Long Beach, an additional CHECK OUT call must be made to õSan Pedro Trafficö.
 This call is to satisfy the Coast Guard notification requirement.

 All VTS Sectors